Frequently Unresolved Asked Questions

 - ...and more.

-The answers to these questions determine whether a generated image is preserved in the Collection.
+The answers to these questions determined whether a generated image was preserved in the limited Collection.
 If not, the image is allowed to vanish forever.

 Q: What do you mean by truly random?